vcaruso0923/note-taker/README.md

 ## Installation

-App will be available through Heroku.
 If you want to download the code, just remember to 'npm install' after you clone the repository!

 ## Usage

+Run 'npm start' to run the server locally (after cloning the repo and installing dependencies).

 Enter a note title and description, press save in the top right, add another note!
 Select notes from the list on the left hand side to view them.